Festo-se/cyclonedx-editor-validator/docs/available_commands.md

 The Resulting SBOM will contain the Metadata from the first SBOM submitted, with only the timestamp being updated.

 The components from the first SBOM submitted will be kept unchanged, if the SBOMs that are merged contain new components, those will be added to the list of components.
 Should a component be contained in several SBOMs, the one from the SBOM that was merged earlier will be taken without any consideration.
-If this happens and a component ist dropped during the merge, a warning will be shown.
+If this happens and a component is dropped during the merge, a warning will be shown.
 Uniqueness of the bom-refs will be ensured.

 The dependencies for new components are taken over.